Welcome to oak class

 We will continue to ensure that students are prepared for their transition into the adult services sector.
 All students will have support and opportunities to be as independent as possible during the day; extending communication and engagement within well rehearsed routines and life skills activities.

 We continue to follow the Moving On curriculum that is appropriate for our older students.
 This links to the relevent coursework with accreditation through Asdan.
-This work is student focused and integrates their interests, wishes and aspirations.
+Work is student focused and integrates their interests, wishes and aspirations.
 Students also have the opportunity to complete functional skills examinations if they are deemed ready to.

 Names of staff- Maria Nicholson (class teacher) Sarah; Katie; Julie, Brandon, Rebecca